relu/kubernetes-workshop/README.md

 ```

 _NOTE: The `-o wide` argument instructs kubectl to format the output in wide
-mode which will show some extra information dependening on the resource kind
+mode which will show some extra information depending on the resource kind
 being listed._

 If we look at the pods again you'll notice nothing really changed, same reason